For your reference we have listed various frequently asked questions and answers regarding our office, legal procedures and legal resources.

 I have been subpoenaed by the DA to appear as a witness in a criminal case.
 Can I get witness fees?

-No, except when a witness lives 150 miles or more from the court.
+Witnesses can only be reimbursed for travel expenses when they live 150 miles or more from the court.

 I was cited and released by the police.
 Can you tell me if the DA filed charges against me?

-To find out whether charges have been filed against you, telephone the DA's municipal court branch office located in the judicial district where the crime occurred.
-For example, if you were arrested for a crime that occurred in Hayward, call the Hayward-San Leandro Municipal Court branch office.
+To find out whether charges have been filed against you, please contact the branch of our office nearest to where the crime occurred.
+For example, if you were arrested for a crime that occurred in Hayward, please call our Hayward branch.

 I am an attorney in a pending criminal case and I am planning to file a Motion to Suppress (1538.5 motion)/Motion to Set Aside an Information (995 Motion) in Superior Court.
 What is the proper procedure?

-First, you need to get a hearing date from the Master Calendar Department.
-Then you must file the moving papers which, according to the practice in Alameda County, should be filed with the court and the DA at least two weeks before the hearing date.
+Firstly, you need to obtain a hearing date from the Master Calendar Department.
+The next step is to file the moving papers.
+According to the practice in Alameda County, moving papers should be filed with the court and the DA at least two weeks before the hearing date.
+Further information can be found at the Alameda County Courts website.

-Can I talk to Nancy E. O'Malley?
-I think she's the person who is working on my case.
+Can I talk to PAmela Y. Price?
+I think she’s the person who is working on my case.